You can get high and not be arrested in Maine now

 (CNN)The stakes of the recreational marijuana bill were high, but now Maine residents can get higher.

-When Maine put recreational marijuana on it's ballot, it barely squeaked through by 3,995 votes, and as of Monday is now legal.
+When Maine put recreational marijuana on its ballot, it barely squeaked through by 3,995 votes, and as of Monday is now legal.

 The office of Maine's Secretary of State tweeted on January 1 that they received a signed proclamation for Question 1 from the office of Governor Paul LePage.
 The proclamation said that the initiative would become a law in 30 days from the signed date, December 31, meaning the law took effect Monday.